kul-group/MAZE-sim/docs/source/design_pattern.rst

            self.index_mapper.register(self.name, new_self.name, old_to_new_map)
            return new_self

 We will now go through this line-by-line.
-The first line uses ``ase.Atoms`` initilization method to build an Atoms object that contains all of the atoms of the imperfect zeolite being operated on, but none of the additional information encoded in the imperfect zeolite object.
-The point of this step is to create a simple copy of ``self``, with out all of the complexities added by the ``ImperfectZeolite`` object.
-The ``ase.Atoms`` initialization method is analogous to ``deepcopy``, so that there is no shared information between ``self`` and ``new_self_a``.
+The first line uses ``ase.Atoms`` initialization method to build an Atoms object that contains all of the atoms of the imperfect zeolite being operated on, but none of the additional information encoded in the imperfect zeolite object.
+The point of this step is to create a simple copy of ``self``, without all of the complexities added by the ``ImperfectZeolite`` object.
+The ``ase.Atoms`` initialization method is analogous to ``deepcopy`` in that there is no shared information between ``self`` and ``new_self_a``.

 The next step is to delete the atoms using the ``del`` operation on the new_self_a object.
 The side effects of this operation are contained to the ``new_self_a object``.
 After the ``del`` operation, a ``new_self`` is built using the ``self.__class__`` method.
 This is used so that a subclass will return another copy of itself rather than an ``ImperfectZeolite`` object.